Buffalo Bills: Sean McDermott era (2017–2025)

 Under head coach Sean McDermott, the Bills broke the playoff drought, appearing in the playoffs for seven of the next eight seasons.
 The team drafted Wyoming quarterback Josh Allen with the seventh overall pick in the first round of the 2018 NFL draft.
 The team earned its first division championship and playoff wins since 1995 during the 2020 season, attributed to the Bills' own development of a core talent including Allen, Stefon Diggs, Matt Milano, and Tre'Davious White.
 In the 2020 season, the Bills reached the AFC Championship for the first time since the 1993 season.
 However, their run ended with a 38–24 loss to the Kansas City Chiefs.
 The Bills won the AFC East with a 11–6 record in the 2021 season.
 The Bills defeated the Patriots 47–17 in the Wild Card Round before falling to the Kansas City Chiefs 42–36 in overtime.

 In the 2022 season, the Bills won the AFC East with a 13–3 record.
 The season saw a cancelled game against the Bengals due to a near-fatal medical episode with Damar Hamlin, who eventually recovered and returned to football activities the following season.
 The team defeated the Miami Dolphins in the Wild Card Round 34–31 before falling to the Cincinnati Bengals 27–10 in the Divisional Round.
 In the 2023 season, the Bills won the AFC East for the fourth consecutive season.
 In the Wild Card Round, they defeated the Pittsburgh Steelers 31–17 before falling to the Kansas City Chiefs in the Divisional Round 27–24.
 In the 2024 season, the Bills finished with a 13–4 record and won another AFC East title.
 After wins over the Denver Broncos in the Wild Card Round and the Baltimore Ravens in the Divisional Round, the Bills lost to the Kansas City Chiefs in the AFC Championship.
+The following season saw the team's streak of consecutive division titles end, as they finished with a 12–5 record.
+They defeated the Jacksonville Jaguars in the Wild Card Round before falling to the Broncos in the Divisional Round.
+Two days later, McDermott was fired after 9 seasons.

 After Kim Pegula was incapacitated by a 2022 vascular brain injury, a portion of her stake in the team was transferred to her stepdaugher Laura, with a 20% stake in the team sold to a coalition of private equity investors and former Toronto athletes Jozy Altidore, Vince Carter and Tracy McGrady in December 2024.
-The Bills announced plans to build a new stadium to replace Highmark Stadium to be ready by 2026.
+The Bills announced plans to build a new stadium to replace Highmark Stadium that opened in summer 2026..
+On September 17, 2026, the Bills played their first game in the new stadium, winning against the Detroit Lions by a score of 31-41.